RuimiaoLi/Pan_SRS/README.md

 HMM Files: Ensure that all HMM model files are located in the same directory as the script.

+Please Note:
-Sample ID File: Confirm that the sample ID file (e.g., 110SampleID.txt) exists and is properly formatted.
+Sample ID File: if you wanna use genefamily Analysis Code for Pan-Genome, Please Confirm that the sample ID file (e.g., 110SampleID.txt) exists and is properly formatted.

 Contact Information
 Author: Ruimiao Li